Digital Currency (DC)

 This paper undertakes an assessment of central bank digital currency issued into public use in coexistence with bankmoney.
 The guiding question is whether introducing digital central bank money into general use serves to stabilise and thus retain the present bankmoney regime, or whether it can be seen as a step towards a future sovereign money system.
 The answer to that question depends on the extent to which a number of decisive design principles are going to be implemented.

-As to the terminology, central bank digital currency is also addressed here simply as digital currency (DC), or sovereign digital money.
-Digital means it it about money on some sort of account, in contrast to cash on hand.
-Both the term sovereign and currency suppose the money to come from a central bank that is the monetary authority of a sovereign nation-state or community of nation-states, or a currency area's treasury or other state body.
+As to the terminology, central bank digital currency is also addressed here simply as digital currency (DC).
+Digital means that the money comes in a digital form and is handled electronically, in contrast to solid cash on hand.
+The term currency supposes the money to be originated from a central bank that is the monetary authority of a sovereign nation-state or community of nation-states, or a currency area's treasury or other state body.
+If this is the case, DC represents sovereign money.

 Bankmoney, by contrast, can certainly be referred to as digital money or electronic money, not however as digital currency, because currency, besides referring to the monetary unit of account, traditionally has the meaning of sovereign coins and central bank notes, or, in a now modernised sense, the general meaning of sovereign money in any form.